 Website operators can add structured data markup such as Schema.org to optimize their content for Google’s rich results.

-In this image below, you can see a rich result for the iPhone X that displays customer ratings and additional links:
+In this image below, you can see a rich result for the Google Pixel 3 that displays customer ratings and additional links:

 Rich Card (Mobile)

-Knowledge panels are almost identical to knowledge graphs, except that Google will only pull information from Google Maps or My Business listings.
+Knowledge panels are almost identical to Knowledge Graphs, except Google will only pull information from Google Maps or My Business listings.
 For this reason, knowledge panels are shown for queries about brands, businesses, or organizations.